-We both love the LoTR and The Hobbit series and it was what first drew us to the beauty of New Zealand.
+We both love the LoTR and The Hobbit movies and it was what first drew us to the beauty of New Zealand.

-Hobbiton always seemed like a bucket list item I would never cross off and here I was, looking at the pictures knowing I would see it with my own eyes in just a few short months!
+Hobbiton always seemed like a bucket list item I would never cross off and yet, here I was, looking at pictures of rolling hills, Bilbo’s hobbit house, the party tree and the Green Dragon Inn, knowing I would see it with my own eyes in just a few short months!

 (If you love Tolkien’s world as much as I do, you can understand my excitement.)